euzu/m3u-filter/README.md

   - use regular expressions for matching
   - define filter as statements like `filter: (Group ~ "^FR.*") AND NOT(Group ~ ".*XXX.*" OR Group ~ ".*SERIES.*" OR Group ~".*MOVIES.*")`
   - DRY - define templates and use them, don't repeat yourself
-  - Send a telegram bot message when something goes wrong
+  - Send a telegram bot or rest message when something goes wrong
   - Watch changes in groups and get a message on changes

 ![m3u-filter-overview](https://github.com/euzu/m3u-filter/assets/33094714/9a3449ac-c646-4bb4-a5ab-320a588d35c8)